 - Google: in all honesty this is where most of our searches start.

 Will Work for Lodging/Food

 - Help Exchange and WorkAway: also usually provide room/board in exchange for a variety of help opportunities - working in hostels, building an extension on a house, helping on a farm, participating in a community service project...
 The options are pretty endless.
-So far we've HelpEx'd at an organic vineyard, two community service projects and a rescue horse facility; our one WorkAway experience was at another community service project.
+So far we've HelpEx'd at two community service projects and a rescue horse facility; our one WorkAway experience was at another community service project.
 Results definitely varied but we have no regrets about any of our experiences.
 Both web sites require a small annual fee but list opportunities worldwide, so it's a pretty good deal.

 - Global Helpswap: a searchable donation-sponsored database of volunteer opportunities around the world, plus travel tips and other helpful info.
 We've done some searches but we haven't signed up for an opportunity through this site yet.
 Recommends that hosts give preferential treatment to volunteers who have donated to keep the project going, but otherwise seems as legit as Help Exchange or WorkAway.

 - Habitat for Humanity International: offers international opportunities to build homes for poor families.
 Builds are usually two weeks and include cultural/local activities and team building.
 It costs to participate but half of the costs go directly to the local Habitat affiliate and you can fundraise any/all of your participation costs.
 You will have to fund your own transportation to the country... or do it our way, and find a Global Village build in a city you'll pass right through anyway!